MicrosoftDocs/SupportArticles-docs/Office/Client/automate-word-mail-merge-using-visual-c-mfc.md

 ---
-title: How to automate Microsoft Word to perform a mail merge using Visual C++ and MFC
+title: How to automate Microsoft Word to perform mail merge using Visual C++ and MFC
 description:
 author: simonxjx
 manager: willchen